STRATEGIC OVERVIEW

 • Promotion: The United States should continue to pursue a whole-of-government strategy to harness the benefits of QIS, garner security enhancements provided by quantum-resistant cryptography, encourage transformative and fundamental scientific discoveries through investments in core QIS research programs, seek to foster the next generation of scientists and engineers with quantum-relevant skill sets, and promote domestic partnerships and professional and academic collaborations with overseas allies and partners.

 • Mitigating Risks: The timely and equitable transition of cryptographic systems to quantum-resistant encryption must be prioritized.
 Central to this effort will be an emphasis on cryptographic agility, to reduce the transition time and to allow for updates for future cryptographic standards.
-Series of deadlines for federal agencies to support the transition was established.
+A series of deadlines for federal agencies to support the transition was established.

 • Protecting Technology: The U.S. Government must work to safeguard relevant quantum R&D and intellectual property (IP) and to protect relevant enabling technologies and materials.
 Agencies responsible for either promoting or protecting quantum technologies should understand the security implications.
 U.S. should ensure the protection of U.S. developed quantum technologies from theft by our adversaries.